BIOL3272-5272/biostats2020/_pages/home-page.md

 [zoom link](https://umn.zoom.us/j/493135911)

 **UPDATE.
-April 6**.
+April 10**.

-1. I've posted  the [key](https://youtu.be/BWb8BLz8jMM) for todays classwork on likelihood on likelihood [i will timestamp soon]

-2. Homework for weds is posted  [Homework_31](https://canvas.umn.edu/courses/151855/assignments/1069493), [note i messed up the assumptions for logistic regression, there is no need for normality of residuals.. this is in fact impossible]

-3. [Here's](https://docs.google.com/document/d/1-SmfNPVikUTWwsOTCa3vbHax1XRxG7yzcCKeKmvlZ9Q/edit) the final major assessment shortly [due monday at 10 pm, it will be taken nearly directly from classwork].

-4. On monday we will work through that and have a review.
-On weds we will go over a brief intro to random effects and talk about our potential projects.
-On friday more random effects.
-Then we will have mondays for working on projects and the other days for going over material that will likely help many of you in your projects [aside from incorporation of the relevant remaining material into your projects [which many of you will need], there will be no major assessment or test on  material covered after this week].
+1. Poisson homework posted.
+[Here](https://drive.google.com/file/d/1Y4tQjMuM_bdY8mr7opB_Ihm-92mVTQKm/view?usp=sharing), turn it in on [canvas](https://canvas.umn.edu/courses/151855/assignments/1072455).
+Based on poisson regression [slides](https://drive.google.com/file/d/1TruFWnNqHG8VmpcYeX_kGF4uy62_B9gK/view?usp=sharing) and [lecture](https://youtu.be/KmW65FHnX4k).

+2. Key to logistic regression [homework](https://drive.google.com/open?id=1fcLvNg3N9n9wA1L4npfozI9K8LNlKbLf) and [q1](https://youtu.be/-nvIV7Hcd2w) and [q2](https://youtu.be/tdbLRuNq1Vg) of classwork.

-5. Please email me with ideas for a project, or guidance on how to get started if you have no clue [I imagine that those of you without a data source will need help getting something off the ground... if so, include your  scientific & statistical interests and what you hope to get out of the project]
+3. Please email me with ideas for a project, or guidance on how to get started if you have no clue [I imagine that those of you without a data source will need help getting something off the ground... if so, include your  scientific & statistical interests and what you hope to get out of the project]

 ---